nfredmond/DOT-Dashboard/combined_documentation.md

-# CAMP and TrendNavigator Integration Guide
+# GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator Integration Guide

 ## Overview

-This document provides technical details on the integration of the CAMP (Comprehensive Activity-based Mobility Planning) and TrendNavigator modules into the Planning Manager application.
+This document provides technical details on the integration of the GreenChAMP (Green DOT Chained Activity Modelling Process) (Comprehensive Activity-based Mobility Planning) and TrendNavigator modules into the Planning Manager application.
 These modules enhance the application with scenario planning, travel demand modeling, and trend analysis capabilities.

 ## Architecture